Man at desk contiplating the projects failure 1024x614

 Poor planning can destroy a project by leaving those involved unprepared for challenges, and by leading the project team astray in their development and design.

 Because of poor planning, the project may run out of money too early in the process.
 The team may spend time solving problems that don’t exist.
 Or, the project could experience delays in production leading to the project’s demise.
+A competent and stable development team is crucial during the planning phase to ensure objectives are met and project value is delivered.

 Poor Communication